dychoi2/Choi_capstone/README.md

 paste(pwr.pct, sep="", "% power.
 Change 'n' in your initializer for higher or lower power.")
 ```

-**Monte Carlo power analysis indicates a sample size of n = 3 (where n is the number of independent replicates per group) is necessary to achieve a power of 83%, and thereby meets the type2 error tolerance threshold.**
+**Monte Carlo power analysis indicates a sample size of n = 3 (where n is the number of independent replicates per group) is necessary to achieve a power of 86%, and thereby meets the type2 error tolerance threshold.**

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.